 Tip 2.
 Try something new

-The 2019 favourites of jackfruit & oat milk have seen a surge in popularity, but what other new, exciting and most importantly delicious vegan foods are on the market.
+Jackfruit & oat milk have seen a surge in popularity, but what other new, exciting and most importantly delicious vegan foods are on the market.
 Coconut bacon – yes that’s right, don’t miss your BLT this Jan!
 Vegan eggs for your fry-up, quiche or scramble.
 The real winner is Vegan cheese – we often hear the most missed product is that creamy dairy goodness to top your pizza or sit on your cheese board.
-2019 saw the development of some real winners on the vegan cheese front, worth trying.

 Tip 3.
 Mistakes can happen!